SeppeVE/EDE/README.md

 The gateway can then call the necessary services to show or process the requested data.
 Each service has a volume for data storage attached.
 Trip and Taxi use MySQL and Customer is using MongoDB.

 ![EDE](https://github.com/SeppeVE/EDE/assets/91118345/a50a6e84-1573-48bb-90e3-f7fade2edb0a)

+## Endpoints

+In order to use the services online, i have hosted them using Okteto.
+The endpoints that are accesible are:
+* GET customers
+* POST customer
+* PUT customer
+* DELETE customer
+* GET taxis
+* POST taxi
+* GET trips

+Out of all these endpoints, the only one accesible withouth authorization is GET customers.

+## Endpoints showcase